npeters1322/hospEpi/README.md

 #> 6                          0                       1                     0
 ```

 As you can see above, all columns are now binary.
-If you look back the
+If you look back at
-example data before it was cleaned, you’ll see that for the first
+the example data before it was cleaned, you’ll see that for the first
 person, exposure3 was “child.”
 Now, in the cleaned dataset, there is a
-binary column for exposure3_child, and the first row is marked as 1
+binary column for `exposure3_child`, and the first row is marked as 1
 because that person was marked as a child in the original dataset.

-With cleaned data, we can now make an object of class ‘disease_expose.’
+With cleaned data, we can now make an object of class `disease_expose`.
 There are specific summary and plot functions in my package to work with
 objects of that class, so if you want to use those, you must create an
 object like so: